 ...The idea may be in the early stages (or too large) to warrant a 3D Print, so perhaps consider using cardboard?

-Having worked in concept generation departments in a few companies now, as a Design Engineer, I can say that these sort of 'quick & dirty' prototypes can really engage a team to make a decision, highlight a few critical functional/aesthetic flaws - or even just have some fun, as with this unapologetically retro BoomBox designed and built with my friends at Bare Conductive
+Having worked in concept generation departments in a few companies now, as a Design Engineer, I can say that these sort of 'quick & dirty' prototypes can really engage a team to make a decision, highlight a few critical functional/aesthetic flaws - or even just have some fun, as with this unapologetically retro BoomBox designed and built with my friends at Bare Conductive.

 CONDUCTIVE PAINT AND WORKING UI/UX CONCEPTS:

 - Check out more Design Modelling ideas on my Instructables page or website.

-- Take a look at the Conductive Paint
+- Take a look at the Conductive Paint and/or Speakers.

 - Check out the UI/UX Controller Board - now on Kickstarter!